GrantEadie/fri-proj__PierresBakery/README.md

 ## SPECS

-* Muliplies inputted number by 5 (the price of the bread), prompts user if they would like another loaf for free (if more than two).
+* Multiplies the inputted total by 5 (the price of the bread).
+* Subtracts modulo three of the inputted number, thus finding the amount that is divisible by 3.
+* This number is divided by three, finding the total number of bread slices that can subtracted from the total.
+* The number of slices is subtracted from the total.
-* Multiplies inputted number by 3 (the price of the pastries), and promptes user if they would like another pastry for a total of $5 (if more than 3).
+* Multiplies inputted number by 3 (the price of the pastries).

 ## Known Bugs